 CVAs are only available to limited companies, which are registered with Companies House.
 The company must also have one or more directors.
 Because limited companies are separated from their directors’ personal finances, when a company enters into a CVA, the personal credit scores of its directors are not usually affected.
 Directors are also able to enter into IVAs separately without their position being affected.

-When an IVA is the right choice
+When is an IVA is the right choice?

 If you run your own business as a sole trader, you will not be able to use a CVA to clear your debts.
 This is because, unlike with a limited company, your personal finances cannot be separated from your business and you are personally liable for any debts incurred.

 IVAs work through a similar process to CVAs, but all of your personal unsecured debts must be included alongside your business debts.
 Unlike a CVA, an IVA will have a negative impact on your personal credit score.
 This is because all IVAs are recorded online on the public Insolvency Register.
 This means that lenders and credit reference agencies can see that you have had trouble paying back credit in the past.